 Design Studio Scholarship Standards

 Less than average work in design studio prohibits students from continuation in the design studio sequence.
 Students must receive a grade of “C” (2.0) or above in each semester of design studio in order to continue in the design sequence.
 Students in the first two years of the program are required to repeat the course until such a grade is achieved.

 Requirements for BS in Architectural Studies Degree

-A total of 25 units of professional electives, including ARCH 470 Capstone Seminar, are required in an area of specialization, which must be selected from the accepted professional elective offerings in the School of Architecture or with consultation and approval of the program adviser.
+A total of 25 units of professional electives, including ARCH 470ab Architectural Studies Capstone Seminars, are required in an area of specialization, which must be selected from the accepted professional elective offerings in the School of Architecture or with consultation and approval of the program adviser.
 This is in addition to the core, elective and general education requirements of the Bachelor of Architecture degree, which are identical for the first two years of the Bachelor of Science in Architectural Studies.